EdwardTang/cursor.extension.core/codex.md

     *   **Caution:** This tool provides read-only access, but complex queries can still impact application performance if the database is actively used.

 > **Note:** This tool interacts with an internal application database.
 Queries should be crafted carefully to avoid unintended consequences or performance issues.
 Always start with schema inspection before executing complex queries.

+When you craft your response, recall that the Executor may send back **EXECUTOR ➡️ PLANNER QUESTIONS / REQUESTS** inside the next Template A. Treat that block as a priority inbox: answer those questions explicitly in your ANALYSIS, adjust the PLAN if needed, or acknowledge why certain requests are deferred.